There are 18 native turtles in Indiana and include terrestrial turtles like box turtles, softshell turtles, map turtles, cooters, and more.

 7. Eastern Box Turtle

-Even though Eastern Box turtles are terrestrial they are still classified as a pond turtle.
-Like other box turtles they are sometimes mistaken for tortoises since they have a high shaped shell.
+Even though Eastern Box turtles are terrestrial they are still classified as pond turtles.
+Like other box turtles, they are sometimes mistaken for tortoises since they have a high-shaped shell.

 A cool differentiation between sexes is that females have brown eyes and flat plastrons, while males have red eyes and concave plastrons.
-Their heads, necks, and limbs are brown with yellowy-orange spots.
+Their heads, necks, and limbs are brown with yellow-orange spots.

 Since it’s a terrestrial turtle, you can find it in woodlands, pastures, and meadows.
 They usually live near ponds and streams allowing them access to water and everything around it.

-Unfortunately like many species there has been a decline of Eastern Box Turtles in recent years due to loss of their natural habitat.
+Unfortunately, like many species, there has been a decline in Eastern Box Turtles in recent years due to the loss of their natural habitat.

 Nesting season begins in May and ends in July, with the incubation period being between 70 to 80 days.
 A female turtle of this type can lay between 1 to 9 eggs in a single year.